voidsatisfaction/omt-project/README.md

 ![qr code](./qr.png)

-You can san this qr code at Line app to add "Hiyoko teacher"
+You can scan this qr code from Line app to add "Hiyoko teacher"

 ![hiyoko sensei profile](./hiyoko_sensei_profile.png)

-This is **line bot** named "Hiyoko teacher" who is specialist of word exams
+This is **line bot** named "Hiyoko teacher" who gives word exams with timer system.

 ## Motivation